Sleep Easy

 Although that slows your progress, the knowledge that you have the "safety net" of being able to temporarily return to full dose for one night will give you comfort and assurance, and that comfort will help you progress.

 When you are progressing well with your sleep medication reduction, you can consider adding natural sleep supplements to give you comfortable support as you further reduce and then your pharmaceutical sleep medication and then want to sleep well without it.
-For information on effective natural sleep supplements, go to https://www.sleepeasymethod.com/resources
+To get the most effective sleep supplement we have discovered, go to your app Resources section and click on the Sleep Supplements program to listen and learn more.
+Then for a link to purchase the supplements go to https://www.sleepeasymethod.com/resources